Mookie Betts Player Props: Dodgers vs. Padres

-The Los Angeles Dodgers, including Mookie Betts and his .585 slugging percentage over his past 10 games, battle starter Yu Darvish and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Los Angeles Dodgers, including Mookie Betts (hitting .250 in his past 10 games, with two doubles, two home runs, five walks and eight RBI), battle starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Phillies.
+He had a hitless showing in his most recent game (0-for-3) against the Padres.

 Mookie Betts Game Info & Props vs. the Padres